 Telerik Data Access Profiler and Tuning Advisor is a graphical user interface for monitoring of all the Telerik Data Access activity in your application.
 For example, you can monitor a production environment to see which queries are affecting performance by executing too slowly.

-You could start the Telerik Data Access Profiler via the Telerik->Telerik Data Access->Profiler and Tuning Advisor menu command.
+You could start the Telerik Data Access Profiler via the Windows Start menu command.

 Telerik Data Access produces two different kinds of data - metrics and events.
 Metrics are similar to the operating system counters.
 They produce snapshots of the system status like counting insert, update and delete statements per second.
 Log events contain the real operation information, including query parameters and stack traces.
 The Telerik Data Access Profiler provides views for both data types - Events View and Metrics View.
 The Events View is the default view you are going to see when you start the Telerik Data Access Profiler for first time.
 You could switch to the Metrics View by using the Metrics View Toolbar Command.

 The Telerik Data Access Profiler allows you to store the trace data locally for analysis - just be clicking the Save button you will have the trace saved in a file you choose.